-API provides an opportunity to discuss how theory and practice can work together to create stronger, more successful social movements.
-We sponsor an academic conference each spring.
+All Power to the Imagination (API) provides an opportunity to discuss how theory and practice can work together to create stronger, more successful social movements.
+We sponsor an academic conference on campus each spring.

 To promote and provide opportunities for volunteering/internships to students in areas of shelter animals, animals of the homeless/displaced/disabled, feral cats, service dogs and wildlife conservation.
 Click here to view this club’s registration information.

 The NCF Asian/Pacific Islander Student Alliance aims to highlight the diversity of various ethnic groups within the Asian/Pacific Islander community at New College, provide support for API American students, and facilitate events for Asian/Pacific Islander History Month.
 API Student Alliance Constitution.